-Conclusions
+4. Conclusions

-The structural response and wake dynamics of a pivoted 2-DOF cylinder were measured throughout the streamwise response regime $(U_r/f^ \leq 4)$ using PIV.
-The results were compared to studies performed in the same water tunnel facility using a cylinder free to move only in the streamwise direction at a similar range of reduced velocity and Reynolds number.
+The structural response and wake dynamics of a pivoted 2-DOF cylinder have been measured throughout the streamwise response regime $(U_r/f^ \lesssim 4)$ using PIV.
+The results have been compared with studies performed in the same water tunnel facility using a cylinder free to move only in the streamwise direction at a similar range of reduced velocity and Reynolds number.